 Your program should implement the heuristic described below for finding a good traveling salesperson tour (i.e., ordering of the cities).
 The program will work in N iterations and the tour will be built incrementally.
 The first three iterations are part of the initialization.
 The first 3 cities are read in and an initial three-city tour is constructed as going from the first city to the second, then to the third, and then back.
 The first city is considered as "Home".
 All subsequent iterations follow the same strategy, until we complete the n-th iteration, when there are no more cities to process.
-The strategy followed in each iteration can be described as follows: Add the next city to the existing "partial" tour by inserting it between two successive cities in the tour at the position where it results in the least possible increase in the tour length.
-Note that inserting a new city c between cities a and b in the existing tour results in an increase in the tour length given by the following formula:
+The strategy followed in each iteration can be described as follows: Inspect the next city p and find its nearest neighbor q among the cities in the current tour.
+Add city p to the current tour by inserting it immediately after q in the tour.